Pro-bono Online

 When can mediation help?

-- When the owners or occupiers have had initial communication but have were unable to failed to effectively advance the negotiations; or
+- When the owners or occupiers have had initial communication but were unable to effectively advance negotiations; or

-- The parties are willing to resolve the issue via mediation.
+- The parties are willing to resolve the problem via mediation.

-If the owners or occupiers would like to learn more about this scheme, they are encouraged to seek further advice from eBRAM through the https://www.ebram.org/Water_Seepage_POM_Scheme regarding the free professional online mediation services.
-They can also browse the scheme’s introduction of Thematic water seepage webpage at www.waterseepage.gov.hk of Joint Office.
+If the owners or occupiers would like to learn more about this scheme, they are encouraged to seek further information from eBRAM through https://www.ebram.org/Water_Seepage_POM_Scheme.
+They can also access the Joint Office’s Thematic Water Seepage webpage at www.waterseepage.gov.hk.

 Mediation process